John Agard first poet to receive the BookTrust's Lifetime Achievement Award

 ‘Telling it slant is what he does in answer to my next question about globalisation.
 Instead of killing the moment with talk of Brexit, he declaims another poem from a new collection he has written, which looks askance at multiracial London through the eyes of a “Little Green Man” who arrives at Heathrow in a uniquely green minority of one.’

-The film of the poem 'Amidst a Multitude of Vegetables' was posted on Twitter.
+The film of John reading the poem 'Amidst a Multitude of Vegetables' was posted on Twitter.
 View here.